Virginia Senate passes death penalty abolition bill

 Democratic Del.
 Mike Mullin, who is a prosecutor, is carrying the House version of the legislation.
 It advanced out of a committee Wednesday on a bipartisan vote of 15-6 with one abstention.

 If the bill is passed into law, Virginia would become the 23rd state to abolish the death penalty, according to a recent report from the Death Penalty Information Center.

-Currently, 34 states have either abolished the death penalty or not carried out executions in a decade or more even though their laws permit them, the report said.
+Northam said in a statement that it was time for Virginia to take that step.

+“I applaud every Senator who cast a courageous vote today, and I look forward to signing this bill into law,” he said.